-During fiscal year (FY) 2018, the Oregon Office of Rural Health (ORH) continues to prioritize improved reporting by Critical Access Hospitals (CAHs) under the Medicare Beneficiary Quality Improvement Project (MBQIP) program, while also engaging CAHs to emphasize quality improvement activities.
+During Fiscal Year (FY) 19, the Oregon Office of Rural Health (ORH) continues to prioritize improved reporting by Critical Access Hospitals (CAHs) under the Medicare Beneficiary Quality Improvement Project (MBQIP) program, while also engaging CAHs to emphasize quality improvement activities.

-Oregon continues to support CAHs on improving the patient experience by offering continued programming for Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) improvements.
-ORH has taken a stepped approach over the past three years by offering:
+ORH supports CAHs to improve the patient experience by offering continued programming for Hospital Consumer Assesment of Healthcare Providers and Systems (HCAHPS) improvements.
+For FY19, in addition to ongoing technical assistance, ORH will:

-For FY 2018, ORH is employing the following to target strategic financial and operational improvement:
+For FY19, ORH is employing the following to target strategic financial and operational improvement:

 - Continued use of CAH financial indicator and service line analysis and reporting from the Oregon Association of Hospitals and Health Systems

-In order to provide customized, current analysis and reporting on community and service area health, ORH’s Data/GIS Analyst purchases 12 datasets annually and acquires without cost more than two dozen others.
+In order to provide customized, current analysis and reporting on community and service area health, ORH’s Data/Geographic Information System (GIS) Analyst purchases 12 datasets annually, and acquires more than two dozen others at no cost.
 The resulting ORH Primary Care Database contains the most comprehensive demographic and health status information for all rural areas in Oregon at the zip code level.
-This data is the source of the six-page Primary Care Service Area profiles, which have the latest zip code and county-level information on demographics, socioeconomics, vital statistics, maternity characteristics, mortality, health risk factors, providers, and primary care supply and demand numbers for all rural communities in Oregon.
+This data is the source of the six-page Primary Care Service Area profiles, which have the latest zip code and county-level information on demographics, socioeconomics, vital statistics, maternity characteristics, mortality, health risk factors, and providers and primary care supply and demand numbers for all rural communities in Oregon.
 A sample of the current Service Area Profile and instructions for how to request customized profiles is available online.

 Please provide information about network activities in your state to support Flex Program activities.

-THe ORH is an active member of the Oregon Partners in Healthcare Quality workgroup that meets quarterly to share and collaborate on the activities that each organization is offering to providers across Oregon, including CAHs and rural clinics.
-Regular participants of this workgroup include, but are not limited to: ORH, Health Insight of Oregon (QIO / HIIN) who recently merged with Qualis Health, the Oregon Health Authority Public Health, and Health Information Exchange (HIE) Division.
+ORH is an active member of the Oregon Partners in Healthcare Quality workgroup, which meets quarterly to share and collaborate on the activities that each organization offers to providers across Oregon including CAHs and rural clinics.
+Regular participants of this workgroup include: ORH, Comagine of Oregon (Quality Improvement Organization/Hospital Improvement Innovation Network) which recently merged with Qualis Health, and the Oregon Health Authority Public Health and Health Information Exchange (HIE) Division to name a few.